natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

     In [24]: london
     Out[24]: {'name': 'London1', 'location': 'London Str', 'vendor': 'Cisco', 'ios': None}

-If the key is present, setdefault() returns the value that corresponds to it:
+If key is present, setdefault() returns value that corresponds to it:

 .. code:: python

     In [25]: london.setdefault('name')
     Out[25]: 'London1'

-The second argument allows to specify which value should correspond to the key:
+The second argument allows to specify which value should correspond to key:

 .. code:: python